ipfs/ipfs-docs/docs/welcome-builders.md

 ## What is IPFS?

-**IPFS is a content-addressed system for storing and delivering data over a globally distributed network of peers.** As a critical ingredient in a wide variety of decentralized applications and services powering the future of the internet, IPFS is an important complement to blockchains, decentralized identity, verifiable storage like [Filecoin](https://filecoin.io), and other ingredients in a distributed web (d-web) stack.
+**IPFS is a content-addressed system for storing and delivering data over a globally distributed network of peers.** As a critical ingredient in a wide variety of decentralized applications and services powering the future of the internet, IPFS is an important complement to blockchains, decentralized identity, verifiable storage like [Filecoin](https://filecoin.io), and other ingredients in a distributed web (dWeb) stack.

 [Learn more →](concepts/what-is-ipfs.md#what-is-ipfs)